Date of last update: March 2025

 J.P.
 Morgan is planning to align to each financial Market Infrastructure (MI) it directly participates, to send the appropriate message type for that MI.
 (See the Market infrastructures section on Client Resource Center.)

-Since CBPR+ go-live in March there is limited numbers of issues with payments caused by:
+Since CBPR+ go-live in March there are limited numbers of issues with payments caused by:

 • Agents connectivity aborts with Swift FinPlus network